 Morocco Travel Tips

 When flying from Morocco, make sure to be at least 2 hours in advance at the airport.
-They don’t accept e-boarding passes yet so you need to stop at the check in counter and get it stamped before passport control.
+They don’t accept e-boarding passes yet so you need to stop at the check-in counter and get it stamped before passport control.

 Traveling is exactly like real life.
 You never know when you’re going to get sick or being involved in an accident or getting robbed.

 The insurance price is minimal compared to the advantages you will get if you need it, so I’d recommend it 100%.
-I always book it with Heymondo, so I can get the best offer with a self customized insurance.
+I always book it with Heymondo, so I can get the best offer with a self-customized insurance.

-Vacccinations and hygiene
+Vaccinations and hygiene

-There’s no compulsory vaccinations required to travel to Morocco and there’s minimal risk.
+There are no compulsory vaccinations required to travel to Morocco and there’s minimal risk.